azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>Yamada visits Akane’s apartment to help repair her laptop.
+<p align="center">Yamada visits Akane’s apartment to help repair her laptop.
 After<br>a certain experience he had, Yamada had been trying to<br>get too close to women.
 However, for some reason, he<br>just wasn’t able to take his eyes off of Akane<br>taking an afternoon nap.
 He unthinkingly reaches out to touch<br>her hair, but then he stops when he hears the<br>doorbell ring.
 When Yamada goes to check the front door,<br>he finds Akane’s ex-boyfriend, Takuma, standing there.
 Shocked to see<br>Yamada coming out of Akane’s room, Takuma explains his reason<br>for his visit…</p>
 </td>
 </tr>
 </table>